Agriculture in Benin: Cashew nuts

 Benin's cashew nuts are considered to be the second best in West Africa, after Guinea-Bissau's.
 The late 1990s saw international demand for cashews increase and stimulate interest in increasing production in Benin.
 Cashew plantations grew from about 10,000 ha in 1990 to more than 190,000 ha in 2008, according to FAOSTAT data.
 Some 200,000 growers raise the crops on plots averaging between 1 and 1.5 ha, with growers averaging 1.5 plots each.
 The largest plots are between 5 and 30 ha, with very few reaching up to 50 ha in size.
 Cashews can be grown all over the country, but the lower third of the country (from Ketou up to Gougounou), not including the littoral area, is the optimal production area.
-Production in 2008 was estimated at about 98,938 tons.
+Production in 2008 was estimated at 98,938 tons.
 Exports from Benin reached 116,398 tons in 2008, 15% of which included cashew nuts from other countries, such as Nigeria, Togo, and Burkina Faso—all much smaller producers.
 Cashew nut exports represent about 8% of total export value, 7% of agricultural GDP, and 3% of the national GDP in 2008.
 The farm gate price in 2008 averaged $500.00 per ton, with each farmer producing about ½ ton annually.
 Very few inputs are used, with some pesticides and fertilizer specific for cotton used when diverted.

 In the mid-2000s, the non-governmental organization TechnoServe pursued a public-private partnership to establish a processing plant, Afokantan Benin, located south of Parakou, as a joint venture between a Beninese entrepreneur and the leading Dutch cashew kernel broker Global Trading, with support from the Dutch Government Private Sector Investment Programme and the African Cashew Alliance.
 This factory has a capacity of 1,500–2,000 tons per year and is the only facility processing at any scale.
 It produces white kernels which go onto the Netherlands.
 There are a few other smaller commercial operations, but none operating with substantial impact on the market.
 Artisanal producers are also active as well, producing for the domestic market and some exports to Nigeria and Togo.
 Raw nuts are exported to mostly India (70% of total production), with Vietnam, Pakistan, and Singapore (25% shared between them) next, followed by Malaysia, Sri Lanka, Thailand, China, and Indonesia.
 Only 5% remains for local processing or nearby informal trade to Nigeria and Togo of locally processed/packaged cashews.
 The cashew apples, the fleshy part above the nut, with an estimated production of 600,000 tons per year, go unutilized and could be used to make juice, jam, alcohol or biofuels.
 Within Benin domestic consumption of the nuts is concentrated to celebratory occasions (weekends, parties, holidays) or for use as traveling gifts.